18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/intro-to-ml-systems-design-part-2-the-ml-lifecycle/index.md

 ### Business understanding

 At the very beginning, we need to scope the project by laying out goals and objectives, constraints, and evaluation criteria.
 Stakeholders should be identified and involved.
 Resources should be estimated and allocated.
 This stage is also the place for business analysis where model performance needs to be evaluated against business goals and analyzed to generate business insights.
 These insights can then be used to eliminate unproductive projects or scope out new projects.
-Basically, we need to do these four steps:
+We need to do these four steps:

 - Understand business requirements
   - Form a business question
-  - Highlight project's critical features
+  - Highlight the project's critical features
 - Analyze supporting information
   - List required resources and assumptions
   - Analyze associated risks